goldenstein64/Copy/docs/API.md

 This table stores the default behaviors `Copy()` should use to copy values when no behavior is provided, categorized by context.

-* `Copy.GlobalBehavior.Keys` - The default behavior to use for table keys
+* `Copy.GlobalContext.Keys` - The default behavior to use for table keys
-* `Copy.GlobalBehavior.Values` - The default behavior to use for generic values
+* `Copy.GlobalContext.Values` - The default behavior to use for generic values
-* `Copy.GlobalBehavior.Meta` - The default behavior to use for metatables
+* `Copy.GlobalContext.Meta` - The default behavior to use for metatables

 These contexts accept the same [behaviors](#behaviors) as [Copy:BehaveAs()](#Copy_BehaveAs).